☰ VanJS Tutorial

 )

 When color is a static value, we should use ${color}.
-However, when color is a state, we should use ${color.val} instead.
-This makes it hard to build reusable UI component that accepts both state and non-state property values.
-VanJS has 2 helper functions: van.val and van.oldVal to help you in this situation:
+However, when color is a state, we should use ${color.val}, and when color is a binding function, we should use ${color()} .
+This makes it hard to build reusable UI component that accepts all types of property values.

-Now, let's take a look at a practical example - a reuseable button whose color, text and onclick properties can be either state or non-state objects:
+Let's look at a practical example - a reuseable button whose color, text and onclick properties can be a static value, a State object, or a binding function:

 const {button, span} = van.tags